notbeer/Gametest-API-Wrapper/README.md

 ## About The Project

-  Framework wrapper basically provides you with a lot of classes and utils for you to work with.
+  GameTest Framework wrapper basically provides you with a lot of classes and utils for you to work with.
 This will make your life easier, while working with the GameTest Framework API.

 ### Built With